galaxyproject/training-material/topics/metagenomics/tutorials/metagenomics-assembly/tutorial.md

 > In the previous steps we used **metaSPAdes** assembler. **MetaSPAdes** is a versatile metagenomic assembler ({%cite nurk2017%}).
 As input for metaSPAdes it can accept short reads.
 However, there is an option to use additionally long reads besides short reads to produce hybrid input.
 {: .comment}

-> ### {% icon details %} Output of MetaSPAdes
->
-> **MetaSPAdes** outputs contigs and scaffolds.
-> Scaffolds are segments of genome sequence reconstructed from end-sequenced whole-genome shotgun clones.
+**MetaSPAdes** outputs contigs and scaffolds.
+Scaffolds are segments of genome sequence reconstructed from end-sequenced whole-genome shotgun clones.
 Contigs and gaps make up scaffolds.
 Contigs are contiguous lengths of genomic sequences in which bases are known to a high degree of certainty.
 The gaps occur when reads from the two sequenced ends of at least one fragment overlap with other reads from two different contigs (as long as the arrangement is otherwise consistent with the contigs being adjacent).
 It is possible to estimate the number of bases between contigs based on fragment lengths.
->
-{: .details}

 ##### Quality control of assembly